FUT vs FUE Hair Transplant: Introduction and Myths Exposed

 typically hard to see once the surrounding hair grows out and conceals.

-View the above video to see how the follicular unit extraction (FUE) hair transplant procedure is different than standard strip excision hair transplant surgery.
+View the above video to see how the follicular unit excision (formerly know as follicular unit extraction) (FUE) hair transplant procedure is different than standard strip excision hair transplant surgery.

 FUE or Strip Excision, which procedure is right for